Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 If adults can relax with a warm bath, so too can newborn babies.

-Try giving your baby a warm bath—even if it’s not usually part of your routine—before he gets too angry.
+Try giving your baby a warm bath—even if it’s not usually part of your sleep routine—before he gets too angry.
 Make sure the water is warm and the bathroom is also heated so he’s comfortable even before he gets in the water.
 You might even want to finish the bath with a warm towel from the dryer.

-In short, a bath can provide the warmth and calm he needs to reset his mood and get ready for sleep.
+A bath can provide the warmth and calm he needs to reset his mood and get ready for sleep.

 3. Baby pillow and a swaddle